justinethier/cyclone/docs/Garbage-Collector.md

 A minor collection is always performed for a single mutator thread, usually by the thread itself.
 The algorithm is based on Cheney on the MTA:

 - Move any root objects on the stack to the heap.
+For each object moved:
   - Replace the stack object with a forwarding pointer.
 The forwarding pointer ensures all references to a stack object refer to the same heap object, and allows minor GC to handle cycles.
   - Record each moved object in a buffer to serve as the Cheney to-space.
 - Loop over the to-space buffer and check each object moved to the heap.
 Move any child objects that are still on the stack.
 This loop continues until all live objects are moved.